skx/ephemeris/README.md

   * The plugins would run SQL-queries to extract posts of interest.
     * For example building a tag-cloud.
     * For example building an archive-view.
-    * For example outputing the front-page (10 most recent posts) & associated RSS-feed.
+    * For example outputting the front-page (10 most recent posts) & associated RSS-feed.
 * Once complete the SQLite database would be destroyed.

 The intention was that the use of the intermediary SQLite database would allow everything to be generated in a flexible fashion, with very loose coupling.
 However over time most of the complexity I had previous required fell away, as I completed the process of tidying up entries - which had been imported from previous blogging-solutions.